 Use of white space:

 Well managed white space will not only help you to set up an organizational flow but also help your site to appear well organized.
 It makes your layout more attractive and also highlights your chosen content.

 Visual hierarchy is the best way to prioritize your web UI elements.
 You may use a star or hub-and-spoke hierarchical structure to balance the 3 important things – brand, product, and message on each page of your website.

 Use images that are small in size, so that your site maintains the speed and loads very quickly.

 If a majority of your visitors use the mobile phone to approach the site, you’ve to make sure that your site is responsive and is visible on each mobile device.

 Your website is meant to showcase and sell your products to your customers.
 Is your existing website covers all the above tips?
 Do your visitors find it easy to navigate?
-Do they understand the exact meaning of message you want to provide?
+Do they understand the exact meaning of the message you want to provide?
 If not, it’s time to create a new.

-If you want to create a new website from scratch or need someone to add any of the functionality in existing one, Get in touch with us firstname.lastname@example.org.
+If you want to create a new website from scratch or need someone to add any of the functionality in the existing one, Get in touch with us email@example.com.
 Share your idea and get your work done.